bitovi/ylem/docs/make-react-component.md

 @function react-view-models.makeReactComponent makeReactComponent
 @parent react-view-models 2

-@description creates a React Component out of a Can Component
+@description Creates a React Component out of a [can-component].

 @signature `makeReactComponent( displayName, CanComponent )`

-Convert a CanComponent class into a React Component.
+Convert a [can-component] into a React Component.

 `makeReactComponent()` takes 2 arguments.
 The first (optional) is the displayName of the ReactComponent.
 The second argument is a CanComponent constructor function.
 The `makeReactComponent()` function returns a React Component which can then be imported and used in any react component or render function as usual.

-Since the Component doesn't produce DOM artifacts of it’s own, you won’t end up with any wrapper divs or anything to worry about, but in react-device-tools you will see the component with the `displayName` (or defaults to `CanComponentWrapper`) in the tree.
+Since the Component doesn’t produce DOM artifacts of its own, you won’t end up with any wrapper divs or anything to worry about, but in react-device-tools you will see the component with the `displayName` (or defaults to `CanComponentWrapper`) in the tree.

 ```javascript
 export default makeReactComponent( 'AppComponent', CanComponent.extend({ ... }) )